 Over the course of this campaign we hope to raise $1,000 to continue Janice’s legacy at Carleton.

-Our ultimate goal is to raise $3,500 to fully endow this bursary and ensure a deserving student receives this award each year.
+Our ultimate goal is to raise enough funds to fully endow this bursary and ensure a deserving student receives this award each year.
 Once endowed, this award – and Janice’s memory – will exist in perpetuity, supporting students who have demonstrated extraordinary dedication in assisting the Paul Menton Centre in providing services to students with disabilities.